-AGREEMENT WITH BROWARD COUNTY FOR LOCAL POLICE PATROL SERVICES
+AGREEMENT WITH BROWARD COUNTY AND TOWN OF DAVIE FOR LOCAL POLICE PATROL SERVICES

 In 2007, the Town entered into an agreement with the Broward County Sheriff's Office (BSO) for local police patrol services through September 30, 2011.
-This contract was extended through January 2014 (see Note 12).
-The Town incurred expenditures of \$1,991,740 for police services under this contract for the fiscal year ended September 30, 2013.
-Under the terms of the current agreement, the following year will not increase more than 5% over the total budgeted costs for the same items in the preceding year.
+This contract was extended through January 2014.
+On November 19, 2013, the Council authorized police services for the Town to be contracted with the Town of Davie commencing February 1, 2014.
+The Town incurred total expenditures of \$2,557,304 for police services for the fiscal year ended September 30, 2014.